Oak Ridge, Tennessee (Secret City)

-In 1939, Albert Einstein wrote a letter.
-Addressed to President Roosevelt, Einstein's letter described vast amounts of power derived from a nuclear chain reaction.
+In 1939, Albert Einstein wrote a letter to President Roosevelt that described vast amounts of power derived from a nuclear chain reaction.

 In 1942, a secret city in Tennessee was built as a production site for the Manhattan Project - the operation that created the atomic bomb.